Sampling perspectives on sparse exchangeable graphs: Preliminaries

 \section{Preliminaries}

-As usual, we denote the set of edges and vertices of a graph $G$ by $E(G)$ and $V(G)$ respectively.
-In general, $E(G)$ will consist of both loop and non-loop edges; we denote the number of non-loop edges by $e(G)$ and the number of loop edges by $\loops(G)$.
+As usual, we denote the set of edges and vertices of a graph $G$ by $E(G)$ and $V(G)$, respectively.
+In general, $E(G)$ will consist of both loop and nonloop edges; we denote the number of nonloop edges by $e(G)$ and the number of loop edges by $\loops(G)$.

-Some of the basic objects of interest in this paper are locally finite point processes on $\NNReals^2$, interpreted as the edge sets of random graphs with vertices labeled in $\NNReals$.
-Here, as usual, a \defnphrase{locally finite point process} on $\NNReals^2$ is a random element $\xi$ of the set $\mathcal N=\mathcal N(\NNReals^2)$ of locally finite counting measure on $\NNReals^2$ (i.e., the set of integer valued measures $\xi$ such that $\xi(A)<\infty$ for all bounded Borel sets $A\subset\NNReals^2$), equipped with the Borel $\sigma$-algebra inherited from the vague topology, defined as the coarsest topology for which the maps $\mu\mapsto\int f \intd\mu$ are continuous for all continuous functions with bounded support.
+Some of the basic objects of interest in this paper are locally finite point processes on $\Reals_{+}^2$, interpreted as the edge sets of random graphs with vertices labeled in $\Reals_{+}$.
+Here, as usual, a \defnphrase {locally finite point process} on $\Reals_{+}^2$ is a random element $\xi$ of the set $\mathcal N=\mathcal N(\Reals_{+}^2)$ of locally finite counting measure on $\Reals_{+}^2$ (i.e., the set of integer valued measures $\xi$ such that $\xi (A)<\infty$ for all bounded Borel sets $A\subset\Reals_{+}^2$), equipped with the Borel $\sigma$-algebra inherited from the vague topology, defined as the coarsest topology for which the maps $\mu\mapsto\int f \,\intd\mu$ are continuous for all continuous functions with bounded support.
 As shown in, for example, \cite{Daley:Vere-Jones:2003:v2}, this topology can be metrized in such a way that $\mathcal N$ becomes a complete, separable metric space.
-Convergence in distribution for locally finite point processes is defined as weak convergence with respect to this topology, so that $\xi_n\convDist \xi$ is defined by the condition that $\EE[ F(\xi_n)]\to\EE [F(\xi)]$ for all continuous, bounded functions $F$, with continuity defined with respect to the vague topology on $\mathcal N$.
+Convergence in distribution for locally finite point processes is defined as weak convergence with respect to this topology, so that $\xi_n\convDist\xi $ is defined by the condition that $\EE[ F(\xi_n)]\to\EE[F(\xi)]$ for all continuous, bounded functions $F$, with continuity defined with respect to the vague topology on $\mathcal N$.

-\begin{defn} An \defnphrase{adjacency measure} is a purely atomic, symmetric locally finite counting measure on $\NNReals^2$ for which all atoms have weight $1$.
-A \defnphrase{random adjacency measure} is a locally finite point process $\xi$ on $\NNReals^2$ such that $\xi$ is almost surely an adjacency measure. \end{defn}
+\begin{defn} An \defnphrase{adjacency measure} is a purely atomic, symmetric locally finite counting measure on $\Reals_{+}^2$ for which all atoms have weight $1$.
+A \defnphrase{random adjacency measure} is a locally finite point process $\xi$ on $\Reals_{+}^2$ such that $\xi$ is almost surely an adjacency measure. \end{defn}

-We associated a graph with labels in $\NNReals$ to an adjacency measure $\xi$ by writing it as $\xi = \sum_{i,j}\delta_{(\theta_i,\theta_j)}$, defining the set $\{(\theta_i,\theta_j)\}$ with $\theta_i \le \theta_j$ as its edge set, and defining the set of points $\theta_i$ that participate in at least one edge as its vertex set.
+We associated a graph with labels in $\Reals_{+}$ to an adjacency measure $\xi$ by writing it as $\xi= \sum_{i,j}\delta_{(\theta_i,\theta_j)}$, defining the set $\{(\theta_i,\theta_j)\}$ with $\theta_i \le\theta_j$ as its edge set, and defining the set of points $\theta_i$ that participate in at least one edge as its vertex set.
 Most of the time, we will not distinguish between the countable graph associated with $\xi$ and the adjacency measure $\xi$ itself.

 The defining property of graphex processes is that, intuitively speaking, the labels of the vertices of the graphs are uninformative about their structure.
 This is formalized by requiring the associated adjacency measure to be jointly exchangeable.